 As members of larger and more dominant language groups, we can also contribute by encouraging people who belong tp smaller language groups to conserve and value their languages.

-Why did Friendly Borders stop aiding underprivileged schools and instead focus strictly on preserving culture and language?
+Why did Friendly Borders stop aiding underprivileged schools and instead focus strictly on promoting culture and language?

-The organization wants to concentrate on doing whatever it can promote cultures and languages and save them from extinction.
+The organization wants to concentrate on doing whatever it can to promote cultures and languages and save them from extinction.
 Over the years, after having witnessed the slow death of beautiful traditional cultures and languages in various countries, many of the Friendly Borders staff felt that something had to be done very quickly and extensively.